Development Cooperation

 Image

 The indirect aid in Tanzania is mainly implemented by ten non-governmental organizations with a different thematic and geographical focus.
 The organizations work together in Tanzania under the umbrella of a Joint Strategic Framework.
-The organizations TRIASIles de Paix and Rikolto are based in Arusha and focus mainly on agriculture, entrepreneurship and rural development.
-In the health sector, Light for the World focuses on children with a visual impairment, the Belgian Red Cross works on blood donation, water and sanitation, and first aid training, and finally Apopo works on tuberculosis detection with rat technology.
+The organizations TRIAS, Iles de Paix and Rikolto are based in Arusha and focus mainly on agriculture, entrepreneurship and rural development.
+In the health sector, Light for the World focuses on children with a visual impairment, the Belgian Red Cross works on blood donation, water and sanitation, and first aid training, and Apopo works on tuberculosis detection with rat technology.
 In the education sector, Via Don Bosco provides vocational training, whereas Plan International focuses on empowering girls.
 IPIS and Avocats Sans Frontières (ASF) work on improving natural resource governance.
-All these organizations cooperate closely with a wide variety of Tanzanian organizations.
-These ten organizations receive core funding for five years (2022-2026) with a total budget of €18,7 million.
+All these organizations cooperate closely with a wide variety ofTanzanian organizations.
+These organizations receive core funding for five years (2022-2026) with a total budget of €18,7 million euros.

 Image

 Academic cooperation mainly takes place via VLIR-UOS, an umbrella organization of universities in Flanders.
 VLIR-UOS offers scholarships and support for research projects.
-VLIR-UOS also facilitates university cooperation between Belgian an Tanzanian Universities.
+VLIR-UOS also facilitates university cooperation between Belgian and Tanzanian Universities.
 Important partners of VLIR-UOS are Mzumbe University, NMAIST and Ardhi University.

-Belgium is a member of and contributes to many multilateral organizations (EU, UN, WB, IMF) who are active in Tanzania.
+Belgium is a member of and contributes to many multilateral organizations (European Union, United Nations, World Bank, International Monetary Fund) who are active in Tanzania.
 Belgium is traditionally a relatively large provider of core, non-earmarked funding.
-Belgium also supports a project of UNHCR (€4 million for the period 2023-2025) which aims at improving climate resilience in refugee hosting districts.
+Under its climate financing, Belgium supports a project of UNHCR and WFP (€4 million for the period 2023-2025) which aims at improving climate resilience in refugee hosting districts as well as the deployment of the Local Climate Adaptive Living facility managed by UNCDF to the coastal region (€4 million for the period 2023-2027).
+This latest project is part of the Team Europe initiative Blue Economy and is also co-financed by the European Union.